rstoyanchev/spring-websocket-portfolio/README.md

 Out of the box, a _"simple" message broker_ is used to send messages to subscribers (e.g. stock quotes) but you can optionally use a fully featured STOMP message broker such as `RabbitMQ`, `ActiveMQ`, and others, by following these steps:

 1. Install and start the message broker.
-For RabbitMQ make sure you install the [RabbitMQ STOMP plugin](http://www.rabbitmq.com/stomp.html) as it is not installed by default.
+For RabbitMQ make sure you've also installed the [RabbitMQ STOMP plugin](http://www.rabbitmq.com/stomp.html).
 For ActiveMQ you need to configure a [STOMP transport connnector](http://activemq.apache.org/stomp.html).
 2. Comment in the `stomp-broker-relay` profile and comment out the `simple-broker` profile in [DispatcherServletInitializer.java](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/config/DispatcherServletInitializer.java#L50).
-3. You may also need to set one or more of `relayHost`, `relayPort`, `systemLogin`, and `systemPassword` properties of `StompBrokerRelayMessageHandler` in [WebConfig.java](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/config/WebConfig.java) depending on your message broker configuration.
-The default settings of `StompBrokerRelayMessageHandler` should work for RabbitMQ and ActiveMQ.
+3. You may also need to configure one or more `StompBrokerRelayMessageHandler` properties (`relayHost`, `relayPort`, `systemLogin`, `systemPassword`) in [WebConfig.java](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/config/WebConfig.java) depending on how your message broker is configured.
+The default settings should work for RabbitMQ and ActiveMQ.

 ### Logging

 To see all logging, enable TRACE for `org.springframework.messaging` and `org.springframework.samples` in [log4j.xml](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/resources/log4j.xml).

-That will produce a lot of information as messages flow through the application.
-One constant source of messages is the [QuoteService](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/service/QuoteService.java).
-You can modify it to send quotes less frequently or simply disable it by commenting out the `@Scheduled` annotation.
+Keep in mind that will generate a lot of information as messages flow through the application.
+The [QuoteService](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/src/main/java/org/springframework/samples/portfolio/service/QuoteService.java) for example generates a lot of messages frequently.
+You can modify it to send quotes less frequently or simply comment out the `@Scheduled` annotation.